Joy (2015 film): Release

-Theatrical

 The film had its world premiere in New York City on December 13.
 It was released to theaters in the United States on December 25, 2015.

-Home media

-Joy was released on DVD, Blu-ray, and Ultra HD Blu-ray on May 3, 2016, by 20th Century Fox Home Entertainment.
+Joy was released on DVD, Blu-ray and Ultra HD Blu-ray on May 3, 2016, by 20th Century Fox Home Entertainment.

-Stage musical adaptation

-In 2022, a stage musical of the same name titled Joy premiered at the George Street Playhouse in New Brunswick, New Jersey, starring Erika Henningsen in the title role.
+In 2022, a stage musical titled Joy premiered at the George Street Playhouse in New Brunswick, New Jersey, starring Erika Henningsen in the title role.
 Mangano had sold the stage rights to theatrical producer Ken Davenport, and she attended the premiere performance on December 16, 2022.

 Reception

 Box office

 Jennifer Lawrence's performance received positive reviews from critics.
 She received her fourth Academy Award nomination for her performance, becoming, at age 25, the youngest person in history to receive four Oscar nominations.

 Joy grossed $56.4 million in the U.S. and Canada and $44.7 million in other countries, for a worldwide total of $101.1 million against a budget of $60 million.

-In the United States and Canada, the film opened on December 25, 2015, alongside Point Break, Daddy's Home, and Concussion, as well as the wide release of The Big Short.
+In the United States and Canada, the film opened on December 25, 2015, alongside Point Break, Daddy's Home and Concussion, as well as the wide release of The Big Short.
 In its opening weekend, it was projected to gross $13–15 million from 2,896 theaters.
-It ended up grossing $17 million, finishing third at the box office behind Star Wars: The Force Awakens ($149.2 million) and Daddy's Home ($38.7 million).
+It ultimately grossed $17 million, finishing third at the box office behind Star Wars: The Force Awakens ($149.2 million) and Daddy's Home ($38.7 million).

 Critical response

 Joy received mixed reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 61%, based on 271 reviews, with an average rating of 6.3/10.
-The site's consensus reads, "Joy is anchored by a strong performance from Jennifer Lawrence, although director David O. Russell's uncertain approach to its fascinating fact-based tale only sporadically sparks bursts of the titular emotion."
+The site's consensus reads: "Joy is anchored by a strong performance from Jennifer Lawrence, although director David O. Russell's uncertain approach to its fascinating fact-based tale only sporadically sparks bursts of the titular emotion."
 On Metacritic, the film has a weighted average score of 56 out of 100, based on 48 critics, indicating "mixed or average" reviews.
-Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on a scale of A+ to F.